mozzarellaV8/agora-marketplace/Exploratory.md

 _Why set a price cutoff at $1000?_

-$1000 can generally be thought of as an upper bound for the amount a person is willing to spend on drugs for personal and social use (cite: Demant, Muksgaard, and Houbourg 2016).
+$1000 can generally be thought of as an upper bound for the amount a person is willing to spend on drugs for personal and social use (Demant, Muksgaard, and Houbourg 2016).
 Much of the price listings from the market data fall within this range.

 ``` {r}
 p4 <- subset(p14, p14$usd <= 1000) # 905805